core-wg/cacheable-oscore/draft-ietf-core-cacheable-oscore.md

 Caching plays a large role in such networks, and cacheable OSCORE provides a compatible security mechanism {{ICN-paper}}.

-When DNS messages are transported over CoAP {{I-D.ietf-core-dns-over-coap}}, it is recommended to use OSCORE for protecting such messages {{DNS-CoAP-paper}}.
+When DNS messages are transported over CoAP {{RFC9953}}, it is recommended to use OSCORE for protecting such messages {{DNS-CoAP-paper}}.
 By restoring cacheability of OSCORE-protected responses, it becomes possible to benefit from the cache retrieval of such CoAP responses that particularly transport DNS messages.

 ## Terminology ## {#terminology}